grumpycoders/pcsx-redux/README.md

 Building OpenBIOS on Linux can be done with `./dockermake.sh -C src/mips/openbios`, or using the `g++-mipsel-linux-gnu` package with `make -C src/mips/openbios`.
 If you have a different mips compiler, you'll need to override some variables, such as `PREFIX=mipsel-none-elf FORMAT=elf32-littlemips`.

 ### MacOS
-You need MacOS Catalina with the latest XCode to build, as well as a few [homebrew](https://brew.sh/) packages.
+You need MacOS Catalina or later with the latest XCode to build, as well as a few [homebrew](https://brew.sh/) packages.
 Run the [brew installation script](https://github.com/grumpycoders/pcsx-redux/blob/main/.github/scripts/install-brew-dependencies.sh) to get all the necessary dependencies.
 Simply run `make` to build.

 Compiling OpenBIOS will require a mips compiler, that you can generate using the following commands:
 ```bash